Factlink/pavlov/README.md

 focussed.
 Anything beyond one or two lines could be turned into Command objects, without the Fat Model problem.

-### Use at your own risk, this is _EXTREMELY_ alpha and subject to changes without notice.

 ## Installation

 Add this line to your application's Gemfile: